IlirUjkani/Ujkani-Complex-Matrix-Formula/README.md

 Solving complex matrices $A \cdot X = B$ typically requires expanding the matrix into a real-block format, which doubles the dimensions and increases computational overhead.

 ## The Solution: The Ujkani Formula
-The formula provides a direct path to the solution:
+The formula provides a direct path to the solution.
+Below is formula for Excel 365:

 =LET(
    xmatr, A2:J11,